lguibr/tri2/out.md

     def _get_conv_out_size(self, shape: Tuple[int, int, int]) -> int:
-        """Calculates the flattened output size of the CNN.""" with torch.no_grad():
+        """Calculates the flattened output size of the CNN."""
+        # This might still be useful for validation or if Transformer is disabled
+        with torch.no_grad():
             dummy_input = torch.zeros(1, *shape, device=self.device)
             output = self.conv_base(dummy_input)